 Oh tofu.
 The misunderstood plant protein.
 You either fall under the camp of having no idea what it even is, let alone what to do with it, OR never being able to master getting enough flavor into it. (oh heyy) The key is all in that sauce, bay-bay!

 While I don't drink a straight up cup of juice as often as I eat fruit (unless it's paired with champagne!)
 I LOVE cooking with it since it's an easy way to add in SO much flavor!
 PLUS, According to the Dietary Guidelines one cup of 100% fruit juice is equivalent to one cup of fruit and contains similar nutrients to the fruit in its squeezed from.
 Juice complements fruit and when consumed in appropriate amounts, is an easy and affordable way for both children and adults to meet their daily fruit goals.

-What makes these tofu lettuce wraps delicious & healthy
+What you'll need to make these tofu lettuce wraps

 - extra-firm tofu

 - brown sugar